Kripit/teaching_by_doing_AI_course/README.md

 - ✅ **Career trajectory** toward ₹1 CR+ packages

 **Remember**: The goal isn't just to understand AI—it's to **build AI systems that solve real problems** and **land your dream job**.

 ---

+## 🤝 Contributing

+This is an open-source educational project!
+Contributions are welcome:

+- 🐛 **Report bugs**: Open an issue
+- 💡 **Suggest improvements**: Submit a pull request
+- 📚 **Share resources**: Add to the learning materials
+- ⭐ **Star the repo**: Help others discover this course

+---

+## 📜 License

+This course is released under the **MIT License**.
+Feel free to use, modify, and share!

+---

+## 🙏 Acknowledgments

+This course is built with love for the AI community.
+Special thanks to:
+- The deep learning research community
+- Open-source contributors
+- Students who provided feedback
+- Everyone striving to learn AI from scratch

+---

+## 📧 Contact & Support

+- **Issues**: Open a GitHub issue
+- **Discussions**: Use GitHub Discussions
+- **Updates**: Watch this repo for new chapters

+**Happy Learning!
+Let's build something amazing together! 🚀**

+---